 The following math stories are examples of quality math lit for teaching time to kids:

-The following math texts are great for teaching elementary students about data and graphing:
+The following math picture books are great for teaching elementary students about data and graphing:

-We hope this list of math stories will be helpful as you plan your upcoming math lessons and would love for you to try these math resources with your students.
+We hope this math picture book list will be helpful as you plan your upcoming math lessons and would love for you to try these math resources with your students.
 They offer students opportunities to practice grade level concepts and skills in fun and engaging ways.
 You can download worksheets specific to your grade level (along with lots of other math freebies) in our free printable math resources bundle using this link: free printable math activities for elementary teachers.

 Check out these other math resources!